evanrichter/cipher-project-1/REPORT.md

     distance += sum(chunk1 ^ chunk2)
 ```

-This process is repeated for all possible key sizes between 3 and 120.
+This process is repeated for all possible key sizes between 3 and 120, values chosen as a practical guess.
 The
 hamming distance result as well as the keysize guess are pushed to a vector
 to compare later.
 Once this process is completed for all possible sizes, the keysize guesses are
 ranked by normalizing the hamming distances by dividing the hamming distance by the length of the smaller bit length text.
 We then sort results from shortest to biggest to find the lowest score.